Pink Cadillac (song): Natalie Cole version

-In mid 1987, Natalie Cole recorded "Pink Cadillac" at the suggestion of producer Dennis Lambert; Cole recalls: "I thought to myself, 'I'm too old to be doing this kind of stuff', but then I'd never worked with anyone quite like Dennis before.
+In mid-1987, American singer-songwriter and actress Natalie Cole recorded "Pink Cadillac" at the suggestion of producer Dennis Lambert; Cole recalls: "I thought to myself, 'I'm too old to be doing this kind of stuff', but then I'd never worked with anyone quite like Dennis before.
 He was very passionate about his work [and] his enthusiasm gave me the confidence that I could pull [the song] off."
 The track was intended for an album release on the Modern label; that project was canceled and Cole's "Pink Cadillac" and another Lambert production: "I Live For Your Love", were picked up by EMI-Manhattan Records to appear on Cole's 1987 album Everlasting.

 "Pink Cadillac" was released as that album's third single in March 1988.
-In May 1988, the song reached number 5 on the Billboard Hot 100, matching Cole's previous best with "I've Got Love on My Mind" and becoming her first top ten hit since 1978.
-"Pink Cadillac" also reached number 9 on the R&B chart, number 16 on the A/C chart and, via a remix by David Cole (no relation) and Robert Clivilles, number one on Billboard Hot Dance Club Play chart.
-It became her first top ten hit in the United Kingdom by reaching number five on the UK Singles Chart, her first top forty hit there since 1978.
+In May 1988, the song reached number five on both the Billboard Hot 100 and Cashbox Top 100, matching Cole's previous best with "I've Got Love on My Mind" and becoming her first top ten hit since 1978.
+"Pink Cadillac" also reached number nine on the R&B chart, number 16 on the A/C chart and, via a remix by David Cole (no relation) and Robert Clivilles, number one on Billboard Hot Dance Club Play chart.
+It became her first top ten hit in the United Kingdom by reaching number five on the UK Singles Chart, her first top forty hit there since 1977.